 We’ve tried many of the commercial toilet cleaning products out there, but we had to spend a decent amount of time scrubbing.

 Sadly, they really didn’t work as well as they should.

 This includes us trying toilet bowl cleaner, those tabs you put in the tank that turn your water blue, and even bleach.

-If only there was a way for how to clean toilet rings more effectively, safer for the environment and without so much manual labor.
+If only there was a way to clean toilet stains more effectively, safer for the environment and without so much manual labor.

 Well, there is.

 Read on for how to clean toilet rings using 10 bathroom cleaning hacks.

 How To Clean Toilet Bowl Stains | 10 Bathroom Cleaning Hacks